Are you busy chasing social status, the trappings of power, climbing the corporate ladder…?

 It’s because the pond hasn’t gotten into you, yet.

 2. The Exciting “I’m In” Pond Days

-You feel like you’re moving ahead in that pond, you’re excited and you want to keep advancing further and further.
+You feel like you’re moving ahead in that pond, you’re playing the politics, you’re excited and you want to keep advancing further and further.

 3. The Investment And Identity Days